 There are a number of practical issues about the lottocratic system, if used as a complete legislative replacement, that concern whether the system could achieve adequate synchronic and diachronic policy coherence.
 One concern is about issues that might straddle two or more of the defined legislative policy areas.
 Another concern has to do with taxation and budgeting-how will the budget for particular SILLs be set?
 Where will the funding come from?
 A third concern is a concern for any legislative institution-what ensures that the policy as enacted will actually be carried out and enforced?
 And how often should a particular issue be revisited?
 More could be said about these issues and others.
-But it is difficult and counterproductive to get into detailed expert public: Robert Proctor, Cancer Wars: How politics shapes what we know and don't know about cancer (1995); David Michaels, Doubt Is Their Product: How Industry's Assault on Science Threatens Your Health (2008); Chris Mooney, The Republican War on Science (2005).

-discussion, since the nature of the problems turn on the details of the institutions under discussion, including the precise role of the SILLs.
+But it is difficult and counterproductive to get into detailed discussion, since the nature of the problems turns on the details of the institutions under discussion, including the precise role of the SILLs.
 In general, these are practical, institutional design problems-ones that could be addressed in a way that is compatible with the heart of the lottocratic scheme.
 So, one possible fix could be to allow for two distinct policy area SILLs to merge to address a particular policy problem.
-SILLs could just be used in the more limited way suggested above, just to deal with a particular political problem (e.g. reforming health care).
-SILL-like institutions (perhaps composed of some "veterans" from previous SILL service41) could be designed that would address some of the more structural issues of overlap, budgeting, taxation, rulemaking, and enforcement oversight, perhaps comprised of a hybrid of lottery-selected and elected officials.
+SILLs could just be used in the more limited way suggested above, just to deal with a particular political problem (for example, reforming health care).
+SILL-like institutions (perhaps including some "veterans" from previous SILL service)41 could

+^{41.} In general, it is worth noting that if there is a concern about the lack of experience of those individuals selected to serve on a SILL, one response is to create a "Veteran Pool" of people who have served on a SILL (perhaps including all those who have served, or just some randomly selected group of them, or just those who have been identified as having served particularly well), and to have ordinary SILLs composed of some combination of be designed that would address some of the more structural issues of overlap, budgeting, taxation, rulemaking, and enforcement oversight, perhaps made up of a hybrid of lottery-selected and elected officials.
 There are many possibilities.
 What I want to suggest is that these concerns do not present in principle objections to the use of lottocratic institutions, or to the use of lotteries, experts, or single-issue policymaking institutions.